gwiam/awt_atoyom/porting_canvas.md

         - inconsistent, you may need to reposition the anchor or the entire element for it to take effect
         - size cannot be adjusted unless strech_mode is set to "ignore size" (maybe move this section to porting_UI or something)
         - pivot offset needs to be manually put in the middle of the node
+- instead of setting the visibility canvases have hide() and show() methods

 # Personal notes: